hexunlin/Poem2Image/README.md

+File Details:

+Poem2Image.ipynb: used to generate images from poems.

 translate.ipynb: used to translate Chinese poems to English.

-Poem2Image.ipynb: used to generate images from poems.

 poetry_EN.txt: 100 CN-EN translated poems.